vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 EVI

-after priests go he should say 'May Keśava be pleased, and Viṣṇu is the heart of Siva and Siva is the heart of Viṣṇu'; should listen to atihāsa and purāṇa; vide Gar.
+after priests go he should say 'May Keśava be pleased, and Viṣṇu is the heart of Śiva and Śiva is the heart of Viṣṇu'; should listen to atihāsa and purāṇa; vide Gar.
 I. 127 for this; (2) on M. śu.
 12; this was imparted by Pulastya to Bhima, king of Vidarbha and father of Damayanti wife of Nala: arrangements as in the preceding; performer freed from all sins; this vrata is superior to Vājapeya and

 Atirātra &c.
 HV.
 1049–1056 ( from Bhav.
 U.).
 Bhimavrata-one who having fasted for a month donates at end